andreas-grimm/GD-BASIC/doc/BASIC.md

 - `DO - LOOP UNTIL` - loop

 ##### `FOR` Command
-The FOR loop is a command that counts a variable from a start value (in the inital expression) to an end value (after the `TO` part of the command), using increments defined by the `STEP` command.
+The FOR loop is a command that counts a variable from a start value (in the initial expression) to an end value (after the `TO` part of the command), using increments defined by the `STEP` command.
 Between the increment number after the step and the `NEXT` command, which triggers the next iteration, the developer can include one or multiple commands.
 The syntax looks as follows: